SiLab-Bonn/beam_telescope_analysis/README.md

 ## Usage

 1. Provide input data files (PyTables/HDF5) specified below.
-2. Write a BTA script which is specific to your telescope setup (see exampĺes in ./beam_telescope_analysis/examples/ folder).
+2. Write a BTA script which is specific to your telescope setup (see examples in [`./beam_telescope_analysis/examples/`](https://github.com/SiLab-Bonn/beam_telescope_analysis/tree/master/beam_telescope_analysis/examples) folder).
 3. Run BTA script and wait for the output plots (PDF) to appear.
 4. Check output plots for validity and in case of failure modify the BTA script.

 Optional:
 1. Modify the BTA source code according to your needs.
 2. Under some circumstances it might be necessary to add your detector specifications to BTA.
-For that, add your specification to `./beam_telescope_analysis/telescope/dut.py`.
+For that, add your specification to [`./beam_telescope_analysis/telescope/dut.py`](https://github.com/SiLab-Bonn/beam_telescope_analysis/blob/master/beam_telescope_analysis/telescope/dut.py).

 ## Input Data File